-“In hospital, with attending MD, however, unassisted and no interventions, a solid birth plan and not arriving at the hospital too early.”
+“In hospital, with attending MD, however, unassisted and little to no interventions, a solid birth plan and not arriving at the hospital too early.”

-This mom had a child 13 years ago, and there was still some emotions around that birth.
+This mom had an early pregnancy several years ago, and there was still some emotions around that birth.
 She had her daughter with her mother attending her in hospital, and realized during our HB sessions, that she just wasn’t ready to have a baby then.
 She was single then and very young.
-Part way through the labour she said to her mom “I want to go home, I don’t want to do this”.
+Part way through the labour she had said to her mom “I want to go home, I don’t want to do this”.
 The labour was long, and the placenta did not detach.
 She lost a lot of blood and needed surgery to detach the placenta afterwards.

 Everyone was ready, mom still had some fear issues around her uterus and placenta and her doctor advised her not to worry he had everything in hand and she should just relax and keep doing what she was doing.
 We did the Fear Release and let go of all unnecessary fears around this birth, and had a final session in preparation for baby.

 Baby was due on the last weekend of October, however, mom had concert tickets to Madonna and said, “If baby waits, I’m going”.

 The week following baby’s “due in date”, mom returned an email “I’m still here, pregnant and waiting”….

 the Madonna concert came and went so I called on Saturday to no answer!

 Hmm maybe things are happening!
 A few minutes later she called me back with the news.

 She’d gone to the concert!
 Friends and family stayed close at hand in case she needed to leave quickly!
 She got home at 11pm and the surges started, she and her husband decided on bed, and she slept through to 4am.
 She woke her husband and they relocated to the hospital to find she was 7cm!
 Doing great!

 They carried on together without intervention until the doctor arrived